 The Big Island of Hawaii is awash in delicious local eating.
 Various climates grace the largest of the Hawaiian islands, meaning an incredible range of produce can be grown there.
-Ranches in the northern part of the island provides cattle, coffee plantations grow some of the best coffee in the world, and the vast blue sea yields fish straight off the boat.
+Ranches in the northern part of the island provides cattle, coffee farms grow some of the best coffee in the world, and the vast blue sea yields fish straight off the boat.

 01 of 07

 There are some amazing farmers markets all over the island of Hawaii.
 The Hilo Farmers Market is the biggest.
 The Waimea Town Farmers Market and the Waimea Homestead Farmers Market are also worth a visit for the variety of produce, freshness of the prepared foods and Hawaiian specialties, and local crops like coffee and orchids.

 Know before you go: check out what's in season when with this Guide to Hawaii Produce.

 02 of 07

 Hana Hou on the Big Island has an impressive claim to fame: it is the southernmost restaurant in the United States.
 I found their stand-out homemade pies and fresh, Hawaiian menu to be impressive.
 If there is "mac pie" (macadamia nut cream pie) in the pastry case, be sure to order a slice with a cup of the perfectly brewed, locally grown coffee.
 The plate lunches are great, but the daily specials–things like papaya chicken salad and local ono chowder–are where the real eating action is.